Functional Capacity Evaluations

 - Cardiovascular endurance quantified in metabolic equivalents (METS) and correlated to physical demand category (PDC)

-Call a Physical Therapist as a Medico-Legal Expert
+Call a Physical Therapist as a Medical Legal Expert

 There is no medical specialty more qualified to provide expert opinions on physical functioning than physical therapists.
 Physical therapy is the unfinished business of medicine.
 Physical therapy plays a pivotal role in the lives of patients who have sustained impairments leading to disability.

-Ten Reasons to Use a Physical Therapist as a Medico-Legal Expert
+Ten Reasons to Use a Physical Therapist as a Medical Legal Expert

 - Establish the relationship between biomedical forces and the patient’s injury or condition.